Open by Design · Community-driven

 Governance & Community

-WAF++ is a community-driven, vendor-neutral nonprofit initiative — with clear, transparent governance inspired by established open-source models (e.g., CNCF).
+WAF++ is a community-driven, vendor-neutral initiative — with clear, transparent governance inspired by established open-source models like CNCF.
+Every decision is traceable.
+Every role has a term.

 Governance at a glance